dovrosenberg/adhoc-reporter/README.md

 * jstree control to view collections and fields
 * Fields can be given user-friendly names
+* Allows for specification of field types (currency, date, etc.) and application of custom formatting based on those field types
 * Based on a defined schema, identifies all possible paths between collections and automatically joins tables correctly without user intervention
 * DataTables for output supports sorting, paging, exporting to Excel/pdf/etc

 ## Future features
 * Drag and drop fields into the report because multi-select interface is non-obvious
 * Prettify the package appearance generally (better loading screens, etc.)
-* Allow specification of field types (currency, date, etc.) and apply custom formatting to output based on those field types
 * Allow filtering, grouping, formula fields
 * Support subdocuments
 * Add some tests for package maintenance